ofbodur/Bodur_and_Rey_EGU_SE_2019_Files/README.md

 # Bodur & Rey (2019) Input Files for Underworld Geodynamic Numerical Models
-This repository includes the input files of the numerical models used for the paper entitled **"The Impact of Rheological Uncertainty on Dynamic Topography Predictions".** We used **__Underworld1__** code to numerically model the dynamic topography induced by a density anomaly in the mantle.
-The details of the models are given in the paper.
+This repository includes the input files of the numerical models used for the paper entitled **"The Impact of Rheological Uncertainty on Dynamic Topography Predictions".** We used **__Underworld1__** code to numerically model the dynamic topography induced by a spherical density anomaly in the mantle.
+The parameters used in the numerical models are given in the paper.

-The input files are provided with in-file explanations so that the readers can easily recreate the numerical models and also make their own models by changing the parameters of interest.
-The files in this repository are arranged by experiment numbers similar to the one in the paper.
+The input files are provided with in-file explanations so that the readers can easily recreate the numerical models, and make their own models by changing the parameters of interest.
+The files in this repository are arranged by experiment names, similar to those in the papers.

 ## Running the Numerical Models
-After dowloading the experiments to the local disk or supercomputer, one needs to change the Underworld directory in the lmrStart.xml file of each model.
+After dowloading an experiment file to the local disk or supercomputer and unarchiving the contents (as it comes in .zip format), one needs to change the Underworld directory in _lmrStart.xml_.
 Please see below:

 	<Underworld_Execution>
   	<Underworld_binary> /short/q97/software/underworld2_hdf5p/libUnderworld/build/bin/Underworld </Underworld_binary>